-My recipe for Easy Homemade Strawberry Preserves (with No Pectin) only has 3 ingredients, no funky additives, and comes together quickly on the stovetop as a small batch recipe.
+My Easy Homemade Strawberry Preserves (with No Pectin) only has 3 ingredients, no funky additives, and comes together quickly on the stovetop as a small batch recipe.
 No canning necessary!

-Strawberries were on sale this week and I thought it would be the perfect time to test out a recipe for homemade strawberry preserves!
+Strawberries were on sale this week, and I thought it would be the perfect time to test out a recipe for homemade strawberry preserves!
+Making homemade jam (without pectin) is so incredibly easy.
+Just add chopped fruit, sugar, and lemon juice to a pan and cook until thickened.
+For another addictive flavor, try my homemade blueberry jam recipe!

 Ingredients

-- Strawberries - Fresh or frozen strawberries (cutting off the hulls if fresh) will work here.
-Just make sure you thoroughly clean your fresh fruit – I like to use a water + apple cider vinegar combination.
+- Strawberries - Fresh or frozen strawberries will work here.
+If using fresh, try and grab ripe berries that are almost too soft to eat... but not moldy.
+In addition, make sure you thoroughly clean your fresh fruit; I like to use a water + apple cider vinegar combination.

 - Granulated Sugar - We don’t use a lot of sugar since great strawberries have a natural sweetness.
-I actually suggest starting out with ⅛ cup of sugar and working your way up to the recipe amount, depending on your personal taste.
 You can also use honey or agave as a sweetener!

-- Lemon Juice - A small amount of lemon juice will cut some of the sweetness of the jam as well as help prevent the growth of bacteria when we store it in the fridge.
+- Lemon Juice - A small amount of lemon juice will add much-needed acidity as well as help prevent the growth of bacteria when we store it in the fridge.

 How to Make Homemade Strawberry Jam